-G. Lee Southard, PhD August 6, 2019
+G. Lee Southard, PhD

-The disciples at Pentecost that followed Jesus had been eyewitnesses to his life, death and resurrection and knew with certainty that Jesus was the promised Christ.
-They and the Apostle Paul would take his message, even under threat of death, as commanded (Mathew 28: 19-20) unto the ends of the known world.
-Their successors and disciples, the Apostolic Fathers, would continue their mission work and would assemble the earliest New Testament scriptures in the Greek language of the day allowing the Gospel to spread rapidly westward as far as Spain and eastward as far as China.
+Think about it!.The disciples at Pentecost had been eyewitnesses to his life, death and resurrection and as a result they knew with certainty that Jesus was the promised Christ.
+So inspired, they and the Apostle Paul would take his message, even under threat of death unto the ends of the known world (Mathew 28: 19-20).
+This is one of the great evidences for the the life, death and resurrection of Jesus.

 The Christian Church became a powerful religious, political, social, cultural, economic, and intellectual institution leading to Western Civilization.
 This lasted from late antiquity to the Middle Ages into the Renaissance and Reformation and into modern times.
-These contributions were schools, the university, the concept of liberty and justice, respect for law, a free church and not a state run church.
+These contributions were schools, the university, the concept of liberty and justice, respect for law, a free church and not a state-run church.
 All of these concepts were adopted by the new nation that emerged called America.